bolle732/tor-ddos-firewall-rules/README.md

-# tor-ddos-firewall-rules
-Tor DDoS firewall rules script
+# Tor DDoS firewall rules

 This script is based on the script(s) of https://github.com/Enkidu-6/tor-ddos.
-It should create more or less same firewall rules.
+You can find there more information.
+This script should create more or less the same firewall rules.
 The names of the ipsets, recent lists and hash limits differs.
 Also the iptables parameter for the destination ports are unified.

 After downloading the script, you must edit the variables `U_OR_4_PORTS` and `U_OR_6_PORTS` to reflect the IPs and ports used by your Tor relay.